margaretmwaura/margaretmwaura/README.md

 ### Hi there 👋 .

-- Maggie here.
+Maggie here.
 I am a software engineer 👩‍💻 based in Kenya.

-- I work with Vuejs and Laravel for web applications and Kotlin/Java for mobile applications.
+I work with Vuejs and Laravel for web applications and Kotlin/Java for mobile applications.

+I am open to collaborations.

 <!--